dyordsabuzo/aus-map-travel-journal/README.md

 - View media in a popup by clicking on a pin.

 The project is built with **React**, **TypeScript**, **TailwindCSS**, and **Bun** for fast development and modern best practices.

 ---

+## Blogs

+The project includes a section for blogs, allowing you to add, organize, and display travel stories or articles related to your journeys.

+- **Directory:** `src/blogs/`
+- **Usage:** Place your Markdown or text files for each blog post in this directory.
+You can extend the application to read and render these files as blog entries within the UI.
+- **Example:**
+  - `src/blogs/my-first-trip.md`
+  - `src/blogs/sydney-adventures.md`

+You may implement a blog listing or viewer component to display these posts in the app.

+---